cliosight/Docs/README.md

 ## Product Overview
 A detailed explanation of datasources, forms, reports, dashboards, triggers and workflows within Cliosight.
 Please contact us at jigisha@cliosight.com or info@cliosight.com (Dikshit Baruah) for any questions.
+We are a team of two only.
 Check out our [blog](https://medium.com/@cliosight) and connect with us over [Linkedin](https://www.linkedin.com/in/jigisha-aryya/).

 ## Table of contents